Reading time: 11 minutes

 “Death smiles at us all …”

-The quote above is attributed famously to Marcus Aurelius, the last emperor of the Pax Romana (Latin for “Roman Peace”).
+The quote above is famously credited to Marcus Aurelius, the last emperor of the Pax Romana (Latin for “Roman Peace”).

-Did Marcus Aurelius actually say, “Death smiles at us all?”
+Did Marcus Aurelius Say, “Death smiles at us all?”

-No, Marcus Aurelius actually did not say “Death smiles at us all.”
-That quote is from the movie Gladiator (2000), where the lead character Maximus says it, attributing it to Marcus Aurelius.
-There is no historical evidence that Marcus Aurelius actually said or wrote that.
+No, Marcus Aurelius did not say, “Death smiles at us all.”
+That quote is from the movie Gladiator (2000), where the lead character Maximus says it to Commodus, hinting that Marcus Aurelius said it.
+There is no historical evidence that Marcus Aurelius ever said or wrote that.

 To be fair, that quote correctly paraphrases Marcus’ thoughts on death.